ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 4. Enter a Git repository URL for the repository in the **URL** field.
 The Git repository URL does not need to be a GitHub repository.

-6. Select the appropriate SCM (Source Control Management) credentials from the **SCM Credentials** dropdown menu.
-These are the credentials for how you access your specified Git repository, and are used in different ways within embedded workflows.
+6. If you are adding a repository that requires authentication then add an SCM (Source Control Management) credential for accessing the repository.
+Select that credential for this repository from the **SCM Credentials** dropdown menu.
+These credentials are used in different ways within embedded workflows.

-   If you are adding a repository that requires authentication then add an SCM credential and select that credential for this repository.

    Source Control credentials have several attributes that can be configured: